The Best Time to Visit Tasmania

 The festival scene has really taken off in Tasmania.

-Summer is the most popular time of year for festivals, with the Taste of Tasmania (Hobart), Festivale (Launceston), MOFO (Hobart and Launceston) and the Wooden Boat Festival (Hobart) being some of the most popular.
+Summer is the most popular time of year for festivals, with the Taste of Summer (Hobart), Festivale (Launceston), MOFO (Hobart and Launceston) and the Wooden Boat Festival (Hobart) being some of the most popular.

 School holidays in Tasmania

-Plan your Lap of Tasmania road trip
+Lap of Tasmania road trip

 Happy road tripping!